Connecting to Snowflake

 Add a Snowflake Connection

-On the Connections page you can see all of the Connections in your system.
-To connect a Snowflake Account, click the “Add New Connection” button.
+On the Cloud Integrations page you can see all of the Connections in your system.
+To connect a Snowflake Account, click the “Add Connection” button.

 On the next page, click the Snowflake tile and then click the Get started button.